ertcxx/premain/readme.md

 This document proposes changes in the C++ standard text reflecting the specification of a `pre_main()` function that is called prior to static initialization.
-And it is intended to be called prior to calling the `main()` function.
+As the name `pre_main` implies, this function is intended to be called one single time prior to calling the `main()` function.